Last Updated on February 23, 2024 by Carrie Stephens

-- Broken skin
+- Broken skin.

-- Deep gashes that require stitches
+- Deep gashes that require stitches.

-- Swelling and redness
+- Swelling and redness.

-- Bacterial infections
+- Bacterial infections.

-- Cracked or broken bones
+- Cracked or broken bones.

-- Permanent scarring
+- Permanent scarring.

 When nips become aggressive, they’re known as piercing bites.
 This involves the macaw using only the tip of its beak to apply force when biting you.

-This may be the most painful macaw bite that you can receive from a macaw.
-Because of the curved shape of its beak, the tip can get stuck deep in the skin when the parrot delivers its bite.
-The macaw will also use a greater amount of force and latch on tight.
+Due to the hookbill beak shape, the tip can get stuck deep in the skin when the parrot delivers its bite.
+The macaw will also use greater force and latch on tight.

-While trying to dislodge the beak, the tip will pull at the skin, often tearing it open.
+While trying to dislodge the beak, the tip will pull at the skin, possibly tearing it open.
 This can leave a painful, gaping wound.

-The powerful grip allows the parrot to use most of its jaw strength.
-This will be painful and leave long-term damage.
-However, given the severity of the bite, your body may not register the pain right away.
+The powerful grip allows the parrot to use most of its jaw strength, which is painful and can cause long-term damage.
+However, given the severity of the bite, your body may not register the pain immediately.

-Bite Force Of A Macaw
+Bite Force of A Macaw

 - The hard shells of a macadamia nut may require up to 300 psi to be cracked.

 According to Veterinary Clinics of North America: Exotic Animal Practice, wild parrots don’t bite when fighting each other.
-This shows that parrots don’t bite due to any inherent aggressiveness but due to external factors that drive them to it.
+This shows that parrots bite due to external factors.

 Grooming And Inexperience

 A bonded parrot may care for you through preening.
-If your macaw is young or has never bitten you before, it might not realize its jaw strength.
+If a macaw is young or has never bitten you until now, it may not realize its jaw strength.